Euclideon/vaultclient/docs/TranslationGuide.md

 - `scenePOILabelSizeSmall`: text on the drop down to select the smaller than default text size
 - `scenePOILabelSizeNormal`: text on the drop down to select the default text size
 - `scenePOILabelSizeLarge`: text on the drop down to select the larger than default text size
+- `scenePOIThumbnailSize`: Text on the label for the combo box to select the size of the thumbnail
+- `scenePOIThumbnailSizeNative`: Text on the combo option to select the size of the thumbnail that displays the image at the native size
+- `scenePOIThumbnailSizeSmall`: Text on the combo option to select the smallest size for the thumbnail
+- `scenePOIThumbnailSizeLarge`: Text on the combo option to select the largest size for the thumbnail
 - `scenePOILabelImageType`: Label for POI image type shown in the scene explorer
 - `scenePOILabelImageTypeStandard`: One of the POI image types as shown in the scene explorer
 - `scenePOILabelImageTypePanorama`: One of the POI image types as shown in the scene explorer